kevinxiaomba/cluster-agent/README.md

 --from-literal=event-key="" \
 `

-* Update the image reference in the ClusterAgent dployment spec (deploy/cluster-agent/appd-cluster-agent.yaml).
+* Update the image reference in the ClusterAgent deployment spec (deploy/cluster-agent/appd-cluster-agent.yaml).
 The default is "docker.io/appdynamics/cluster-agent:latest".

 To build your own image, use the provided ./build.sh script: